indigo-astronomy/indigo/indigo_drivers/agent_config/README.md

 ## Saving, loading and removing service configurations

+The Configuration agent can manage only the local service configuration.
+If a complex setup is used with multiple services, each service should run its own configuration agent.

 ### Saving or creating new configurations
 New configuration or overwriting existing configuration is achieved by witting the configuration name in **NAME** item of the **AGENT_CONFIG_SAVE** property.
 If the configuration already exists it will be overwritten.